lintweaker/xmos-native-dsd/README.md

 ## Native DSD support for XMOS based devices
 XMOS based USB DACs and converters can support native DSD playback using a 32-bit sample format.
-DACs that supporting this feature expose it using a USB interface Alternate Setting.
+DACs that support this feature expose it using a *Alternate Setting* on the USB interface.

 On Windows systems this feature can be used with a ASIO 2.1/2.2 driver from the DAC manufacturer.

-I have added a new DSD sample format to ALSA and the Linux kernel (DSD_U32_LE) to support it on Linux and added the needed quirks to support it for a few XMOS based USB DACs/boards.
+I have added a new DSD sample format to ALSA and the Linux kernel (DSD_U32_LE) to support it on Linux and added the needed *quirks* to support it for a few XMOS based USB DACs/boards.

-Currently supports native DSD playback on the following XMOS based DACs/USB converters:
+Currently native DSD playback on Linux is supported for the following XMOS based DACs/USB converters:

 - iFi Audio micro iDSD [max DSD512]
 - iFi Audio nano iDSD [max DSD256, with latest 4.04 firmware]